-- Care received as part of the plan Virginia Mason Medical Center or MultiCare Capital Medical Center gives you as a condition of surgery, regardless of where you receive care.
-Examples include tobacco cessation and weight loss programs. - Physical therapy that is not provided during your hospitalization. - Follow-up care other than the initial postsurgical checkup at Virginia Mason Medical Center or MultiCare Capital Medical Center.
+- Care received as part of the plan Virginia Mason Medical Center gives you as a condition of surgery, regardless of where you receive care.
+Examples include tobacco cessation and weight loss programs. - Physical therapy that is not provided during your hospitalization. - Follow-up care other than the initial postsurgical checkup at Virginia Mason Medical Center.
 An example of follow-up care is a visit with your regular doctor. - Prescription drugs received from a pharmacy after discharge from the hospital. - Convenience items, such as a personal phone.

-Call UMP Customer Service if you have questions about services not included in the COE Program.
+Contact UMP Customer Service if you have questions about services not included in the COE Program.